carsten-moos/fitsiodemosaicbayer/README.md

     Does not support RAW file input from regular digital cameras, only FITS

     Not all switches can be combined and may lead to trash

+    uses libcfitsio.a (Version 3.24) precompiled at mingw gcc @ windows 10, 64, the library may be outdated or not suitable for every windows version.

 # Usage via commandline